notaryproject/specifications/trust-store-trust-policy-specification.md

 **Q: Does Notary v2 support overriding of revocation endpoints to support signature verification in disconnected environments?**

+**A:** TODO: Update after verification extensibility spec is ready.
-**A:** Not natively supported but a user can configure `revocationValidations` to `skip` and then use extended validations to check for revocation.
+Not natively supported but a user can configure `revocationValidations` to `skip` and then use extended validations to check for revocation.

 **Q: Why user needs to include a complete certificate chain (leading to root) in the signature?**